jerocallejas/starter-academic/content/home/publications.md

 weight = 90  # Order that this section will appear.

 title = "Research"
-subtitle: "Welfare Effects of Public Procurement of Medicines: Evidence from Ecuador"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.